ydahal1/ydahal1/jokes.md

-Why are fish so smart?
-Because they live in schools!
+Why did the coffee file a police report?
+It got mugged.

 [
-Mon Sep  7 00:46:27 UTC 2026
+Tue Sep  8 00:42:46 UTC 2026
  ]